ZakariaOB/AuthDoNet/Notes.md

   - Challenge using oauth mock lab using oauth protocol
   - Fill the email claim and make IsAuthenticated a true
   - the Authorize will work now and you can then get and use the email claim

+## Identity management

+- Identity management is the set of tools and services that .NET provides to manage user accounts, authentication (who you are), and authorization (what you can do).
+- Always use password built in password hashers .
+- An authentication schema is a only a key that will point to a Handler .
+- If you are not able to verify the provided password just return a generic error without indicating the failure reason (Security !!)

+- Todo : promote function